Lemon Law Attorney in Pennsylvania

 What Types of Vehicles Are Covered?

-The Pennsylvania Lemon law typically covers new passenger vehicles, including cars, trucks, and SUVs that are purchased or leased in the state under warranty.
-It is important to note that the law does not generally extend to motorcycles, motorhomes, or off-road vehicles, although these can sometimes be addressed under other statutory provisions or consumer protection laws.
+The Pennsylvania Lemon Law covers new passenger vehicles, including cars, trucks, and SUVs that are purchased or leased in the state under warranty.
+The law typically does not cover motorcycles, motorhomes, or off-road vehicles, though some claims may qualify under separate legal protections or consumer rules.

 How Long Does the Lemon Law Process Take?